avkonst/hookstate/README.md

 - Incredible performance based on unique method for tracking of used/rendered and updated state segments.
 See the performance demos [with huge table state](https://hookstate.netlify.com/performance-demo-large-table) and [with huge form state](https://hookstate.netlify.com/performance-demo-large-form).
 - First-class Typescript support.
 Complete type inferrence for any complexity of structures of managed state data.
 Full intellisense support tested in VS Code.
 - Plugin system enables custom extensions, with several [standard plugins](#plugins) available.
-- Tiny footprint: **2.13KB** gziped.
+- Tiny footprint: **2.13KB** gziped by create-react-app.
 No external dependencies, except React.

 ## Installation